 [ Talk about something to hide.
 This gets more complicated in light of screenwriter George Tabori’s original ending, in which it is revealed that Michael did father an illegitimate child with Ruth.
 To protect her as well as keep his vows, Logan emulates Christ to the end, is convicted and hangs for a murder he didn’t commit.
 In a real-life twist, the film’s casting was affected by the same conservative anxiety that mandated that the ending be changed.
 Anne Baxter was hired because at the last minute Warners rejected Hitchcock’s original choice for Ruth, new Swedish star Anita Björk of the art-house hit Miss Julie.
 The unmarried actress reportedly arrived at the Quebec location with her lover and their child in tow.
 As the tabloid stoning of Ingrid Bergman/Roberto Rossellini was still going strong in 1952, a detrimental scandal would have been unavoidable. ]

 Even with the scrambling of the original storyline, Hitchcock manages to end on a beautifully ironic note.
 But Ruth Grandfort still comes off as a total jerk.
 In in the middle of the life-or-death pistol showdown, she discovers that her dream Romeo did it all for Christ, and not for love of her.
-Finally accepting that the murder was not all about her romantic fantasies (Duh), Ruth withdraws with her cuckolded husband.
+Finally accepting that the murder was unrelated to her romantic fantasies (Duh), Ruth withdraws with her cuckolded husband.
 She doesn’t even wait to see if Michael lives or dies.
 What a maroon!
 This is one of the strongest put-downs of womanhood on film.
 The unintended side-message of I Confess is that romance is immature nonsense compared to Logan’s holy commitment.
 Logan’s loyalty to the cloth is the only real value.
-I’ll bet the Catholic advisers purred in contentment at that one.
+I’ll bet the Catholic advisers purred in contentment over that one.

 This narrative misalignment — Hitchcock’s fundamental miscalculation — makes his other directorial touches stand out in naked relief.
 Those gags poking fun at Brian Aherne’s frivolous prosecutor — playing party games, etc. – mock the authority and wisdom of the law.
 Elbowing the police is of course a consistent theme in Hitchcock, but in this context his point seems to be to make us reassign our trust to the film’s other representatives of authority, the ‘unchanging, incontestable’ wisdom of the Church.

 Does any other Hitchcock film have so much somber symbolic imagery?
 I Confess is filled with Quebec architecture, suggesting a unity between the timeless buildings, the rightness of Logan’s faith and the infallibility of Catholcism.
 The images of the Mass and other priestly functions are respectfully realistic.
-But every time Father Logan steps outside the bombastic Tiomkin music score makes his moves seem monumental, epic.
+But every time Father Logan steps outside, the bombastic Tiomkin music score makes his moves seem monumental, epic.
 He becomes a Will Kane of the cloth, walking lonely streets to a High Noon showdown with destiny.
 As if looking for a sign that God will intervene, Michael gazes upward at dramatic skies and stately stonework facades.
 Logan is a man alone, misunderstood by all; he can only trust that greater powers are on his side.

 Audiences also react when Hitchcock composes Logan in a shot that parallels him with Christ carrying the cross.
 This has to be the most blunt use of symbolism in Hitchcock’s whole career.
 Well, Marnie‘s flashing red psycho klaxon is at least as bad.